petros-d/docs/docs/develop-project.md

 - `plugins`
 - `include`

-Once you save your changes, refresh the Airflow Webserver in your browser to see them render.
+Once you save your changes, refresh the Airflow UI in your browser to see them render.

 ### Environment Changes